Kentucky Blood Center facing critical shortage, donors needed

-LEXINGTON, Ky.
-(WKYT) - There is still a critical need for blood and, according to sister-station WKYT, the Kentucky Blood Center (KBC) is calling for more donors.
+the Kentucky Blood Center (KBC) is calling for more donors.

 KBC officials sent out an urgent message Sunday afternoon, but the turnout Monday was not what they had hoped for.